therooler/piqmc/README.md

 See the respective files to see which arguments can be passed.
 We can save the residual energies, the MC times tested and the experiement parameters in the `./results/` folder.

-## Speed of our code

-Using an `Intel(R) Xeon(R) CPU E5-2683 v4 @ 2.10GHz` CPU, the typical number of monte carlo steps for PIQMC with $20$ trotter slices on the 2D Edwards-Anderson model with $40 \times 40$ spins is $52$ per second.
-For SA, 2K monte carlo steps per second are performed on the same mode.

 ## Content

 This implementation consists of 4 parts: